veziak/helloworld/README.md

 ```
 and check cluster status after that:
 ![](https://lh4.googleusercontent.com/61wBaz2BoUVAx0naaT5tRUMgrSywYx_dEgiLgCZ9e0JRquwNHArUy1-b04TJymXcDuFV96HEhiP6a1e3BOH-N1lVTPtZLMaU7QWoeKa0vgxcpay9E77U3Fzb1GYs5NPHs-oDF-A5)
-Both versions are running in parallel and load balancer randomly choose which pod should server a request.
+Both versions are running in parallel and load balancer randomly choose which pod should serve a request.
 If we are happy with a new version and logs and monitoring are looking good we can destroy 1.1.0 version.
 ```bash
 kubectl delete deploy helloworld-go-1.1.0
 ```